liamwalsh1980/Milestone-Project-1/README.md

 * Media queries - resources page (resources.html)

     - The h4 header in the articles needed to be adjusted on the large screen size.
-    - The subscribe button needed to be adjusted on most screen sizes to look in preportion with the web page.
+    - The subscribe button needed to be adjusted on most screen sizes to look in preportion with the rest of the web page.
-    - The useful links section had been adjusted slightly to fit within any screen size.
+    - The useful links section has been adjusted slightly to fit within any screen size.

-1. Media queries - subscribe page (subscribe.html)
+* Media queries - subscribe page (subscribe.html)

     - The subscribe form stays central and at the top of this page.
 As the screen sizes getting bigger the form adjusted in size according to the screen size.
     - The 'Thank you' image is central and re-sized on every screen size to keep in preportion.